mmis1000/secure-ecmascript-sandbox/README.md

 Edge Current always leak buildins through Function.caller because all buildins are non strict function.
 Makes it completely impossible to safely access untrustworthy object property descriptor

+Chrome(and maybe other) leak Function/Object through stack overflow. because chrome decide the prototype of `RangeError` by the `function being called` instead of the `caller`.
+So leaking the `Token` to sandbox is never allowed currently or the sandbox will be completely pwned.

 ## POC:

 ```js